gkoren/TempMonitor/README.md

 A sketch illustrating how to connect the components is available in [/doc/FullSetup.jpg](https://github.com/gkoren/TempMonitor/blob/master/doc/FullSetup.jpg)

-Eventually we designed a specail board that can be placed on top of the Arduino controller with the other componnents connected to it:
+Eventually we designed a special board that can be placed on top of the Arduino controller with the other components connected to it:
     ![CustomSetup](/doc/CustomSetup.png)